 A collection system's greatest concern is a sanitary sewer overflow (SSO); this is when a pipe becomes clogged and raw sewage wastewater flows up and out of a manhole.
 SSOs are typically caused by roots growing into the pipes or a buildup of grease.
 Before the City maintained the system, the City suffered 20 or more SSOs every year.
-Currently, the City averages three per year; however, in 2017/2018, the City of Lancaster achieved a major milestone: zero SSOs.
+Currently, the City averages two per year.